Today I danced for the first time since Kobe and his daughter died. Dekel was my master of ceremony and I danced for 3 hours 😜

 And as one of my deeply experienced friends on the path of truth once said:

-Even most people who believe they are “awakened” are merely people who just had a spiritual opening and then return to their golden cage to find a comfortable position within.
+Even most people who believe they are “awakened” are merely people who just had a spiritual opening and then return to their golden cage to find a comfortable spot within.